andreluizbvs/InsPLAD/README.md

 If you use InsPLAD in your research, please cite it:
 ```
 @article{doi:10.1080/01431161.2023.2283900,
-    author  = {Vieira e Silva,André Luiz and Felix,Heitor and Simões,Francisco Paulo and Teichrieb,Veronica and dos Santos,Michel and Santiago,Hemir and Sgotti,Virgínia and Lott Neto,Henrique},
+    author  = {Vieira e Silva, André Luiz and Felix, Heitor and Simões, Francisco and Teichrieb, Veronica and dos Santos, Michel and Santiago, Hemir and Sgotti, Virgínia and Lott Neto, Henrique},
     title   = {InsPLAD: A Dataset and Benchmark for Power Line Asset Inspection in UAV Images},
     journal = {International Journal of Remote Sensing},
     year    = {2023},